 In the proposed framework, RiteVMs read mruby bytecodes and then execute applications.
 Eventflag is applied to synchronize the initiation of multiple mruby applications.
 Each task sets a flag pattern, such as 0x01 (01) and 0x02 (10), and then waits for the flag pattern 0x03 (11) with AND.
 This process can also be applied to more tasks.
 For example, for four RiteVM tasks, each task sets a flag pattern, such as 0x01 (0001), 0x02 (0010), 0x04 (0100), and 0x08 (1000), and then waits 0x0f (1111) with AND, as shown in Figure 9(A).

-In addition, the termination of mruby applications is syn- chronized to accept continuous loading.
-This termination syn- chronization prevents a RiteVM whose application finishes immediately from waiting for the next loading.
+In addition, the termination of mruby applications is synchronized to accept continuous loading.
+This termination synchronization prevents a RiteVM whose application finishes immediately from waiting for the next loading.
 Thus, all mruby applications finish at the same time, and all RiteVMs wait to receive the next mruby application bytecodes.

-Utilization of Component-Based Development
+Utilization of Component-based Development

 In the proposed framework, RiteVMs, the scheduler, and Eventflags are implemented as components.
-Therefore, devel- opers can add, remove, or reuse these components easily.
+Therefore, developers can add, remove, or reuse these components easily.
 For example, if the RiteVM scheduler is not necessary for the software, developers should comment out only the CDL file, e.g., //import(”tRiteVMScheduler.cdl”);.
 CBD eliminates the need for developers to rewrite kernel configuration files.

-In addition, the code size can be reduced by using CBD.
+In addition, the code size can be reduced using CBD.
 In the proposed framework, this advantage is applied in the Eventflag component.
 The set pattern and wait pattern are defined as attributes of the component as shown in Figure

 9 (B).
 This design, e.g., cEventflag set(ATTR setPattern), enables the program without “if” statements and reuses an identical C file.
 Developers do not need to modify the C file because the CDL files are prepared according to the number of RiteVMs.
 In addition, the Eventflag components are built with [optional] in TECS.
 Here, [optional] means that the code is run only when the call port is connected.
 Thus, the C file does not need to be rewritten even if the Eventflag is not used.